 2. Never say: “What’s wrong with you?
 You don’t get it.”

 This is one of the most toxic messages that we can give our children.
-Think of the curtain unfolding on the morning, and your child awakens to the big screen with this message.
-It’s debilitating, and yet…many children hear this is various forms.
+Think of the curtain unfolding in the morning, and your child awakens to the big screen with this message.
+It’s debilitating, and yet… as many children hear this is various forms.

 • Do Say: “Sweetheart, you get it.
 You really get it.”

 When you notice success, or an understanding or even a positive response by your child, remember this powerful message: “You get it!”
 This is the message you want your child to awaken to each morning as the curtain pulls back.

 More and more, we see teens and adults on reality TV shows, who seem to think they can sing, when they can’t (sing well).
 The self-image developed with the help of parents, who simply told them they were amazing singers…even when they were not.
 To say, “You are an amazing child” is quite different than saying “Yes, you are an amazing singer.”

 Of course, in the early years, encourage all.
 And never criticize the effort.
 But stay away from the exaggerated compliments that have no basis in reality.

 When it comes to skills, make certain you compliment their effort and hard work.
 Be clear about progress, and smile always.
 However, do not give your child lots of hyperbole, when it is not true.